mit-rss/final_challenge2023/README.md

 And num_collisions is the number of times the car collides with anything in the city (ie. buildings, bricks, road signs), traffic_infractions is the number of times the car passes a stop sign without coming to a full stop or stops at a non-stop sign, and manual_assist is the number of maneuvers (counted individually for turning a corner, stopping at a stop sign, resetting a car, etc.) that required manual teleop intervention.

 As with Part A, it is possible to receive bonus points for a fast implementation, yet it is important to prioritize the accuracy of the maneuvers.
 The maximum speed of your car should be 1 m/s.
 However, operating at maximum speed for your entire run will be very challenging for this task.
 You should start slow and conduct tests to select an appropriate target speed for your car.
 To receive full credit over this course, you will need to cover an average of around .4 m/s (but this value will be calibrated by our staff solution completion speed).
 Additionally, the formula for calculating score and penalty values may change for fairness.
 (Less penalty for timing issues, depending on how things go).

-### Part B: City Driving

-Part B is worth 25% of your Final Challenge technical grade.
-Your grade will be calculated based on timed completion through the course (`best_city_time`, in seconds) and the number of `penalties` you incur as follows:

-`Part B grade = min(100 + (45 - best_city_time), 110) - penalties`

-`penalties = 5 * num_collisions + 10 * traffic_infractions + 10 * manual_assist`

-And `num_collisions` is the number of times the car collides with anything in the city (ie. buildings, bricks, road signs), `traffic_infractions` is the number of times the car passes a stop sign without coming to a full stop or stops at a non-stop sign, and `manual_assist` is the number of maneuvers (counted individually for turning a corner, stopping at a stop sign, resetting a car, etc.) that required manual teleop intervention.

-As with Part A, it is possible to receive bonus points for a fast implementation, yet it is important to prioritize the accuracy of the maneuvers.
-The **maximum speed of your car should be 1 m/s**.
-However, operating at maximum speed for your entire run will be very challenging for this task.
-You should start slow and conduct tests to select an appropriate target speed for your car.
-To receive full credit over this ~15 meter course, you will need to cover an average of around .5 m/s (but this value will be calibrated by our staff solution completion speed).
-Additionally, the formula for calculating score and penalty values may change for fairness.
-(Less penalty for timing issues, depending on how things go).

 ### Part C: Rainbow Road [EXTRA CREDIT]